SSGL-SEP/speech_explorer/documentation/architecture.md

 InfoOverlay.js creates all other overlays: mouse over, clicked on point info and selection information.
 These are all html div elements drawn on top of the webGL scene.

-SelectionCursor.js handles the selection and removing mode indicators.
+SelectionCursor.js creates and handles circles that appear around the cursor when point selection or remove mode is enabled.

 AudioPlayer.js contains controls to start and stop playing of sound files.